chriswritescode-dev/codedox/README.md

 ## Quick Start

-### Option 1: Using Docker (Recommended)
+### 🐳 Docker Setup (Recommended - Easiest!)

-The easiest way to get started is with Docker.
-Everything is automatically set up for you.
+Docker is the **preferred and easiest** way to get CodeDox running.
+Everything is automatically configured and managed for you - no manual database setup, no dependency issues, just one command to get started.

 ```bash
 # Clone the repository